fanduel-oss/refract/examples/basic/debounced-fetch/README.md

 This basic example renders a single text input which prompts for a GitHub username; the current `username` of this input is stored in React component state.

-Inside the Refract `effectFactory`, this `username` prop is observed.
+#### EffectFactory

+Only one source is observed:

+- The `username` prop.

 Every time the input's `username` changes, the new username is passed to the stream.
 Any blank strings are filtered from the stream, and then the usernames are debounced for one second.

-After debouncing, a fetch request is made and resolved; the response of this request is output as an effect with a type of `response`.
+After debouncing, a fetch request is made and resolved; the response of this request is output as an effect with a type of `USER_DATA_RECEIVE`.

+#### EffectHandler

-The Refract `effectHandler` sets the payload of any effect with a type of `response` into state, ready to be displayed in the UI.
+The Refract `effectHandler` sets the payload of any effect with a type of `USER_DATA_RECEIVE` into state, ready to be displayed in the UI.

+#### Result

 The end result is a debounced fetch request based on input's current value, with the results rendered to the UI.